 This pregnant sex position also allows the pregnant woman to control the speed of movement.

 The reverse cowgirl allows the woman to be on top of her partner with her back to him.

-As the pregnancy advances, if you feel you need to, you can balance your weight by leaning backwards and use your arms as extra support.
+As the pregnancy advances, if you feel you need to, you can balance your weight by leaning backward and use your arms as extra support.